This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Keto diets, like most low carb diets, work through the elimination of glucose.
 Because most folks live on a high carb diet, our bodies normally run on glucose (or sugar) for energy.
 We cannot make glucose and only have about 24 hours’ worth stored in our muscle tissue and liver.
 Once glucose is no longer available from food sources, we begin to burn stored fat instead, or fat from our food.

-Therefore, when you’re following a ketogenic diet plan for beginners, your body is burning fat for energy rather than carbohydrates, so in the process most people lose weight and excess body fat rapidly, even when consuming lots of fat and adequate calories through their daily food intake.
+Therefore, when you’re following a ketogenic diet plan for beginners, your body is burning fat for energy rather than carbohydrates, so in the process most people lose weight fast and excess body fat rapidly, even when consuming lots of fat and adequate calories through their daily food intake.
 Another major benefit of the keto diet is that there’s no need to count calories, feel hungry or attempt to burn loads of calories through hours of intense exercise.

 In some ways, it’s similar to the Atkins diet, which similarly boosts the body’s fat-burning abilities through eating only low-carb foods, along with getting rid of foods high in carbs and sugar.
 Removing glucose from carbohydrate foods will cause the body to burn fat for energy instead.
 The major differences between the classic keto and the Atkins diet is the former emphasizes healthier keto fats, less overall protein and no processed meat (such as bacon) while having more research to back up its efficacy.